hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_butterfly_on_a_flower_ac5b9b19-4eab-43f0-9115-a682fd2ce160-0_1.content.md

 <!--font:Lato-->

-# "Nature Theme: Butterflies and Flowers for Devices"
+# Nature: Butterflies & Flowers for Devices

 Bring the beauty of nature to your digital world with our butterfly and flower theme.
 This stunning close-up image of a butterfly on a flower will create a serene and visually pleasing aesthetic for your desktop or phone screen.